Parsa-mrz/Vaslino/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==
+1- How should i add another social media?
+It's easy. just contact user

 == Screenshots ==
+1. Menu upload for Users
+2. Settings for Users

 == Changelog ==
 = 1.0 =